ITensor/website/docs/julia/getting_started/mps_time_evolution/main.md

-which applies the array of ITensors called `gates` to our current MPS `psi`, truncating the MPS at each step using the truncation error cutoff value supplied as the variable `cutoff`.
-The `apply` function is smart enough to see which site indices each gate has, and then figure out where to apply it to our MPS.
+which applies the array of ITensors called `gates` to our current MPS `psi`, truncating the MPS at each step using the truncation error threshold supplied as the variable `cutoff`.
+The `apply` function is smart enough to determine which site indices each gate has, and then figure out where to apply it to our MPS.
 It automatically handles truncating the MPS and can even handle non-nearest-neighbor gates, though that feature is not used in this example.